pagekit/docs/developer-guides/how-to-theme.md

 ### Rename your theme

-If you simpley change the files of Hello theme, any Marketplace updates to the theme will overwrite your changes.
+If you simply change the files of Hello theme, any Marketplace updates to the theme will overwrite your changes.
 Also, you will probably want to give the theme your own custom name.
-If you decide to upload the theme to the marketplace, your even need to name it differently.
+If you decide to upload the theme to the marketplace, you even need to name it differently.
 This requires three simple steps:

 1. Copy all files from `packages/pagekit/theme-hello` to `packages/your-name/your-theme` (you will need to create these folders).
 2. Open `composer.json` and replace `"name": "pagekit/theme-hello",` with `"name": "your-name/your-theme"`.
 ALso change `"title": "Hello"` to `"title": "Your theme"`.